Askartos/RV32IM-CoreMark/README.md

 # RV32IM-CoreMark
 Compiling setup to run Coremark on baremetal riscv cores

-In order to port this tamplate to your platform you have to modify
+In order to port this template to your platform you have to modify

 1) ./src/common/sc_print.c :